awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 ## Related Services<a name="automated-related"></a>

 The following AWS services are used in the automated upgrade process:
-+ ** AWS Systems Manager**\.
++ **AWS Systems Manager**\.
 AWS Systems Manager is a powerful, unified interface for centrally managing your AWS resources\.
-For more information, see [What is AWS Systems Manager?](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)
+For more information, see the *[AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)*\.
-+ **AWS Systems Manager Agent \(SSM Agent\)**\.
-The SSM Agent is software that runs on your EC2 instances and processes requests from the Systems Manager service in the cloud to configure your machine\.
-SSM Agent sends status and execution information back to the Systems Manager service with EC2 messaging\.
-For more information, see [Installing and Configuring SSM Agent\.](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
++ AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an Amazon EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
+SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.
+The agent processes requests from the Systems Manager service in the AWS Cloud, and then runs them as specified in the request\.
+SSM Agent then sends status and execution information back to the Systems Manager service by using the Amazon Message Delivery Service \(service prefix: `ec2messages`\)\.
+For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.
-+ **AWS Systems Manager documents**\.
++ **AWS Systems Manager SSM documents**\.
 An SSM document defines the actions that Systems Manager performs on your managed instances\.
-Documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.
-This topic uses two AWS Systems Manager automation documents\.
-For more information, see [AWS Systems Manager Documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html)\.
+SSM documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.
+This topic uses two Systems Manager automation documents\.
+For more information, see [AWS Systems Manager Documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) in the *AWS Systems Manager User Guide*\.

 ## Prerequisites<a name="automated-prereq"></a>

-In order to automate your upgrade with AWS Systems Manager documents, you must perform the following tasks:
+In order to automate your upgrade with AWS Systems Manager SSM documents, you must perform the following tasks:
-+ [Create an IAM role with the specified IAM policies](#automated-iam) to allow AWS Systems Manager to perform automation tasks on your Amazon EC2 instances and verify that you meet the prerequisites to use AWS Systems Manager\.
++ [Create an IAM role with the specified IAM policies](#automated-iam) to allow Systems Manager to perform automation tasks on your Amazon EC2 instances and verify that you meet the prerequisites to use Systems Manager\.
 + [Select the option for how you want the automation to be executed](#automated-execution-option)\.
 The options for execution are **Simple execution**, **Rate control**, **Multi\-account and Region**, and **Manual execution**\.

 ### Create IAM Role with Specified Permissions<a name="automated-iam"></a>

 For steps on how to create an IAM role in order to allow AWS Systems Manager to access resources on your behalf, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
-This topic also contains information on how to verify that your account meets the prerequisites to use AWS Systems Manager\.
+This topic also contains information on how to verify that your account meets the prerequisites to use Systems Manager\.

 ### Select Execution Option<a name="automated-execution-option"></a>